neelkamath/osmosis-spec/explanation/prototype_deviations.md

 ### Bus Routes

 Every document in the `bus_routes` collection stores a bus route.

+To seed the DB with bus routes, see the [`bus_routes` directory](../datasets/bus_routes).
+Every JSON file is a bus route (e.g., blue).

 Here are two examples.

 ```json5
 {